oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/43.png)

-To create a new version of an existing application, simply use the _New Version_ option in the hamburger menu of the application while in Application Explorer.
+To create a new version of an existing application, simply use the _New Version_ option in the hamburger menu of the application while in **Application Explorer**.
 You can set any version number as long as doesn't already exist.

 ![](workshops/visualbuilder/media/44.png)